zamanrahimi/data-pipeline-with-python/README.md

-# How to use data pipeline moudle
+# How to use data pipeline module

 ## General information about the module
     - Overall; this is module is creating data piple. steps including data collection, cleaning, transformation and loading / storing into AWS S3